-Lifting straps are usually made of nylon, canvas or leather, a couple inches wide and around a foot to a foot and a half long.
-They are used for heavy pull movements, like deads.
+Lifting straps are usually made of nylon, canvas, or leather, a couple of inches wide and around a foot to a foot and a half long.

 Should you use lifting straps?

 Here is why (and when) I use them:

 - Lifting straps are an alternative to gloves.
 Using straps is very similar to using weight lifting gloves.
 They provide a secure grip on the bar, whether it’s doing pull-ups (whether on a doorway pull-up bar or on a stand-alone pull-up bar), deadlifts, or even dumbbell bench press.

 - Straps make the bar thicker.
 Wrapping the strap around the bar makes it thicker, which is handy for guys like me who have long, skinny-ass fingers that can nearly wrap themselves twice around the bar.
 (You could also use thick bar grips for this purpose.)

 - Ideal for overload work.
 When your grip is getting fatigued, lifting straps come to the rescue.
 Often my wrists are the first to get fatigued when it comes to heavy deads and pulls.
 That said, you shouldn’t use them all the time, otherwise, that weak wrist will get weaker.

 - Lifting straps make for better pulls.
 Instead of worrying about your grip, lifting straps allow you to focus exclusively on the pulling portion of the lift.
 This usually means you are able to go a little heavier than usual.

 - Not for beginners.
 If you are new to lifting, straps won’t be necessary for a few months.
 Give yourself a chance to build a solid foundation of strength, particularly in your grip, before reaching beyond your PR’s with straps.